Ruckomechi Camp is situated along a long stretch of pristine Zambezi riverfront.

 Ruckomechi Camp: Our full report

-Ruckomechi Camp (sometimes seen spelled ‘Rukomechi’, or even ‘Ruckomenchi’) spans nearly a kilometre of the riverfront in a private concession just beside the north-west corner of Mana Pools National Park.
-The scenery surrounding the camp is remarkable: the vast Zambezi River, on its way towards the Cahora Bassa Dam, flows in front of a backdrop of the mountains of the Zambezi Escarpment, which rise up in neighbouring Zambia.
-This scenic location coupled with a high concentration of large game such as elephant and buffalo makes Ruckomechi a very classic safari destination.
+The smart Ruckomechi Camp spans nearly a kilometre of riverfront in a private concession just beside the northwest corner of Mana Pools National Park, where the vast Zambezi River flows against a backdrop of the Zambezi escarpment.
+This scenic location, coupled with a high concentration of large game such as elephant and buffalo, has made Ruckomechi a very classic name in safaris for many years.

 Large french doors from the veranda lead into the chalets, whose walls and tables are tastefully decorated with local art and decorative features.
 The beds are covered in crisp white linen and are dominated by rustic, locally made wooden-pole headboards, reflecting the camp’s use of local materials.
 Each chalet also has a writing table, a very comfortable leather chair, a free-standing fan, and bedside lamps using low-energy LED light bulbs.

-Central to each chalet at Ruckomechi is a large dividing wall between the bedroom and the bathroom, constructed from steel-mesh cages filled with river-pebbles and rocks.
+Between the bedroom and the bathroom is a large dividing wall constructed from steel-mesh cages filled with river-pebbles and rocks.
 Set into this is storage space for luggage, a small wardrobe and some shelves.
 In keeping with this stone and rock theme, each chalet has smooth concrete floors inlaid with decorative river-pebbles.

-All of the chalets at Ruckomechi Camp have large, open-plan en-suite bathrooms with ‘wet-room’ style walk-in showers and copper washbasins in the shape of a mokoro (a local canoe).
-Two sides of each bathroom has big mesh windows, with views of the wide Zambezi River to the front.
+Ruckomechi’s large, open-plan en-suite bathrooms have ‘wet-room’ style walk-in showers and copper washbasins in the shape of a mokoro (a local canoe).
+Two sides of each bathroom have big mesh windows, with views of the wide Zambezi River to the front.
 There’s an outdoor shower (hot and cold), too, while the honeymoon suites also have outside baths.

-Wooden walkways (low-level: inches above the ground) connect the chalets at Ruckomechi to the very airy and open main area which, through the use of local materials, really blends in well with its surroundings.
-Here guests will find a dining room with a large dining table where evening meals are often taken.
-There is also a bar, a library and a relaxed lounge, from where the view of the Zambian escarpment can really be appreciated.
+Low wooden walkways connect the chalets at Ruckomechi to the very airy and open main area which, through the use of local materials, really blends in well with its surroundings.
+Here guests will find a dining room where evening meals are often taken around the large dining table.
+There is also a bar, a library and a relaxed lounge, from where the view of the Zambezi escarpment can really be appreciated.

-A focal point of the camp’s main area is a wooden platform which juts out into the river from the deck in front of camp – reminiscent of a tiny pier.
-This has a circle of comfortable chairs, and is a great place to watch the sun set, or indulging in after-dinner star-gazing.
-There’s also an infinity pool, surrounded by sunloungers and a couple of hammocks, although following very heavy rains, this was out of action during our last visit to Ruckomechi (the pump supplying the pool was submerged beneath the Zambezi!).
+A focal point of this main area is a wooden platform, which juts out over the river from the deck in front of camp – reminiscent of a tiny pier.
+This has a circle of comfortable chairs, and is a great place to watch the sun set, or indulge in after-dinner star-gazing.
+There’s also an infinity pool, surrounded by sunloungers and a couple of hammocks.

-Because motor boats are not allowed inside the national park, this means that Ruckomechi is the only camp along this stretch of Zimbabwe’s sie of the Zambezi offering boat trips in motorised pontoons and motorboats.
-These craft are used for river-based game viewing, sundowner cruises and catch-and-release fishing trips (for which guests will need to supply their own equipment) upriver.
+Motorboats are not allowed on the river inside the national park.
+Thus because Ruckomechi is outside the park, and to the east, it is the only Zimbabwean camp along this stretch of the Zambezi offering boat trips in motorised pontoons and motorboats.
+These craft are used for river-based game viewing, sundowner cruises and catch-and-release fishing trips (for which guests will need to supply their own equipment).

-Walking safaris and short nature walks are also available here, all led by highly qualified walking guides holding ‘Zim Pro’ licences.
+Half-day canoeing trips are possible fro the camp in Canadian-style canoes.
+Walking safaris and short nature walks are also options, all led by highly qualified walking guides holding ‘Zim Pro’ licences.

-Ideal length of stay: 2–3 nights would be ideal at Ruckomechi.
-It combines well with canoe safaris along the Zambezi, and could also be combined with one of the camps further east in the national park, or even Kanga Bush Camp which is far from the river.
+Ideal length of stay: 2–4 nights would be ideal at Ruckomechi; there’s a lot to see.
+It combines well with canoe safari along the Zambezi and could also be combined with one of the camps further east, which will operate their activities inside the national park.

 Directions: Ruckomechi can be reached by light aircraft from Harare – or by road/boat transfer from Lusaka or Victoria Falls.
 The nearest airstrip is Mana West which is 20 minutes’ drive from Ruckomechi.